SABADAIM/Kinopoisk-Parser-to-DLE-OrderDesc/README.md

 # Kinopoisk-Parser-to-DLE-OrderDesc
-Kinopoisk Parser to DLE OrderDesc Database
+Kinopoisk Parser to DLE OrderDesc Database(NodeJS)

 # Using:
 1. Go to the directory in which the extracted script